Brave (web browser): Revenue model

 Brave's revenue model has also been the subject of debate.
 The browser originally proposed replacing ads on websites with its own privacy-preserving advertisements and sharing revenue with publishers.
 This plan was met with concern by web publishers who argued that Brave was redirecting revenue streams that would have otherwise gone to content creators and publishers.
-In 2018, YouTuber Tom Scott revealed that users had tipped his channel through the Brave Rewards program despite him not having signed up for the program or consenting to receive funds.
-Tom Scott noted that Brave had not paid him the tipped money and did not clearly show users that he was not enrolled in the program.
+In 2018, English presenter Tom Scott revealed that users had tipped his YouTube channel through the Brave Rewards program despite him not having signed up for the program or consenting to receive funds.
+Scott noted that Brave had not paid him the tipped money and did not clearly show users that he was not enrolled in the program.
 In response, Brave subsequently updated the system to return unclaimed tips when the intended recipient was not verified with the platform and correctly show publishers who were not affiliated with the platform.